-Justin Erbacci, Deputy Executive Director, Chief Operating Officer.
-Mr. Erbacci was appointed Chief Operating Officer in August 2019.
-He is responsible for overseeing a realigned executive organization focused on implementation and delivery of the Department's ongoing modernization program.
-He leads the integration of the capital development, guest experience, innovation, commercial strategy, information technology, environment and sustainability and operations and facilities management functions.
+Justin Erbacci, Interim Chief Executive Officer.
+Mr. Erbacci was appointed Interim General Manager/Chief Executive Officer in December 2019.
+Mr. Erbacci previously served as the Department's Chief Operating Officer where he oversaw the implementation and delivery of the Department's \$14 billion ongoing modernization program and led the integration of the capital development, guest experience, innovation, commercial strategy, information technology, environmental and sustainability, and operations and facilities management functions at both LAX and VNY.
 Mr. Erbacci joined the Department in October 2016 as Chief Innovation and Technology Officer and Deputy Executive Director where he was responsible for implementing the Department's overall information technology vision and strategy, in addition to leveraging innovative technologies and processes to enhance operations at LAX and VNY general aviation airports.
 Mr. Erbacci's role was expanded to Chief Innovation and Commercial Strategy Officer where, in addition to his previous role, he also sponsored and led the terminal development and improvement program and shaped commercial and business strategies.
 Prior to his appointment with the Department, he served as Vice President of Customer Experience & Technology for Star Alliance.
 In this role, he was responsible for the development, implementation, architecting, operations, and maintenance of all global IT applications and infrastructure components, and led all Star Alliance product and service activities at the over 1,300 airports where its airlines operated.
 Additionally, Mr. Erbacci has served as the Director of Global Product Management for Credit Suisse, and as a Manager of Business Planning and Technology at United Airlines.
 Mr. Erbacci has also served as a senior IT consultant for firms including Reese McMahon LLC, Cambridge Management Consultants, and Deloitte Touche Tohmatsu.
 Prior to consulting, he practiced law as a civil rights defense litigator.
 Mr. Erbacci earned a Master of Business Administration degree from the Vienna School of Economics/Moore School of Business at the University of South Carolina, and a Juris Doctor degree from Loyola University of Chicago's School of Law.
 He also earned a Bachelor of Arts in Political Science from Loyola University of Chicago.

-Robert Gilbert, Strategic Advisor.
-Mr. Gilbert became Chief Development Officer in November 14, 2016.
+Robert Gilbert, Assistant General Manager, Strategic Advisor.
+Mr. Gilbert is an Assistant General Manager Airports and a strategic advisor to the Department after having previously served Chief Development Officer.
 Mr. Gilbert has over 40 years of global experience in aviation and airport management.
 Mr. Gilbert has been involved in various levels of automated people mover and light rail connections to airports, from conceptual development to construction, through operations and maintenance.
 Previously, Mr. Gilbert served as program manager and led the consultant team for the LAX Master Plan and Environmental Impact Study/Environmental Impact Report.
 Mr. Gilbert came to the Department after serving as Deputy Executive Director for Facilities at Orlando International Airport and program manager for the airport operational readiness program for King Abdulaziz International Airport in the Kingdom of Saudi Arabia.
 Mr. Gilbert's other professional experience includes working closely with Chicago's Department of Aviation executive staff as an officer at Landrum & Brown's Chicago office where he was responsible for, among other things, supporting the aviation Department's noise management office, sustainability and environmental programs as well as Chicago O'Hare International Airport's redevelopment initiatives.
 He holds a Bachelor of Science degree from the United States Air Force Academy and a Master of Public Administration from Troy University.